 Dependency and Overrides

 All applicants for federal student aid are considered either "dependent" or "independent."
 Dependent students are required to include information about their parents on the FAFSA.
 If you can answer "yes" to any of the dependency questions included on the FAFSA, then you are considered an "independent student."
 Be advised, some statuses require additional documentation to support your dependency claim.

-A student that is unable to answer "yes" to any of the dependency questions on the FAFSA but cannot provide parental information on the FAFSA can apply for a dependency override or parent refusal.
+A student that is unable to answer "yes" to any of the dependency questions on the FAFSA but cannot provide parental information on the FAFSA can apply for a dependency override.

 Dependency Overrides (Independent Appeals)

 Dependent students may be considered for a dependency override by the Financial Aid Office if there are very extenuating circumstances that would warrant such a change.
 Before the Financial Aid Office will grant a dependency override the student must be able to provide third party testimony to justify the request for an override.

 Dependency overrides are most often granted in the case of parental abuse or abandonment where the parents can't be found or shouldn't be contacted.
 They are not granted simply because the student is self-supporting, the parent's do not claim the student as a dependent for income tax purposes, the parents refuse to provide information on the FAFSA or the parents refuse to contribute to the student's education.

 In very limited situations a student who cannot provide parental information and does not meet criteria for a dependency override may receive Unsubsidized Federal Stafford Loan funds at dependent undergraduate levels.
 Talk to a financial aid representative in the Financial Aid Office to determine whether you are able to qualify for this exception.